TowsterBusiness/UnitedSMP/README.md

 - You are blinded so its more mysterious
 - People are flung away so people can't charge in to your 1v1

+All items are set using the cutom item tag so, the functions wouldn't change if they were renamed or enchanted ect.
+In addition, the elytra cannot be enchanted since that would make the durability of the item not a disadvantage anymore.

 ## What is an SMP?
 In Minecraft, "SMP" stands for Survival Multiplayer Server.
 It’s a mode or server type where multiple players can join together in a survival world.
 Players typically gather resources, build structures, and explore the world while interacting with each other.'